IntersectMBO/cardano-node/doc/stake-pool-operations/retire_stakepool.md

 The deregistration certificate contains the _epoch_ in which we want to retire the pool.
 This epoch must be _after_ the current epoch and _not later than_ `eMax` epochs in the future, where `eMax` is a protocol parameter.

 So we first need to figure out the current epoch.
+Provided we are in the shelley mode we can use the following calculation.

 The number of _slots per epoch_ is recorded in the genesis file, and we can get it with

     cat mainnet-shelley-genesis.json | grep epoch
     > "epochLength": 21600,